The unpardonable sin

 A consoling word

-If you are troubled because you fear you may have committed the unpardonable sin, I believe you can rest assured that you have not.
+If you are troubled because you fear you may have committed the unpardonable sin, I believe you can rest assured you have not.
 Anyone who has, has no concern about that.
-As a true child of God, your concern shows that you are sensitive to His Spirit who lives in you.
+As a true child of God, your concern shows you are sensitive to His Spirit who lives in you.
 Because that same Spirit is despised by those who have committed this terrible sin.

 Walk with Jesus, my friend.
 And sup at His table (Rev. 3:20).
 The food is great!
 Feast on the words from His mouth (Luke 24).